aptonic/dropzone4-actions/README.md

 ```ruby
 # Dropzone Action Info
 ```
-and be the first thing at the top of the file.
+And this must be the first thing at the top of the file.

 All recognised metadata options are described below: